Preprints

 | 20 Oct 2023

-Status: this preprint was under review for the journal WES.
-A revision for further review has not been submitted.
+Status: this preprint was under review for the journal WES but the revision was not accepted.

 Measurement and analysis of high altitude wind profiles over the sea in a coastal zone using a scanning wind LiDAR – application to wind energy